Magic Numbers vol. 2

 On this version of “Moment’s Notice,” McCoy plays a rigorously accurate interpretation of the arrangement on Blue Train.
 (Most covers since leave off the introduction, which is surprisingly similar to the tune proper.)
 He then burns through the changes in fine pentatonic style.
-The flame still isn’t hot enough for him, though: He quits the changes, Ron and Tony stop, and goes all out in a free-modal fantasia.
+When the flame still isn’t hot enough, Ron and Tony stop, and McCoy goes all out in a free-modal fantasia.

-Tony is really bashing on this track.
+Tony is really bashing here.
 It’s probably too much overall.
 This approach to “Moment’s Notice” works better for a screaming Japanese audience than in the small California studio for Orrin Keepnews.

 That screaming audience is heard constantly on tracks recorded at Live Under the Sky on July 28, 1978.
 I deduce that there was a solo piano set and a trio set, with the results spread out over Passion Dance (which came out at the time) and Counterpoints: Live in Tokyo (which was only available recently).

 The repertoire for the trio set was the second side of Supertrios plus two more McCoy pieces .
 It’s exciting music.
 The details are more or less the same for “The Greeting,” “Prelude to a Kiss,” and “Moment’s Notice,” but the live versions have more juice and focus.